DCAN-Labs/bids-tryworks/docs/rushmore.md

-# Rushmore/Standard bids-tryworks SOP
+# Docker/Standard bids_tryworks SOP
-This document contains specific information related to bids-tryworks as installed on rushmore under user firmmproc.
-All information is current as of 2020-03-18 (AG)
+This document contains specific information related to setting up and installing bids tryworks via docker.

 The following details are documented below:
-- Starting bids-tryworks on rushmore
+- Installing bids_tryworks on your system w/ Docker
-- Indexing the Dicom Data Base for bids-tryworks on rushmore
+- Indexing the Dicom Data Base for bids_tryworks
-- Launching and Navigating to bids-tryworks on rushmore
+- Launching and Navigating to bids_tryworks

 ## Starting the App
 ### First Setup
-0) Collect source code: `git clone https://gitlab.com/Fair_lab/bids-tryworks`
+0) Collect source code: `git clone https://github.com/DCAN-Labs/bids-tryworks.git`
 1) cd into cloned dir
 2) copy sample.env file to .env `cp sample.env .env`
 3) fill out the other side of the variable assignments in your `.env` file.
 Docker compose will look in this file for values corresponding to `${VALUE}` in your `.env` file. eg:
     ```bash
-    # code folder var, aka where the top level of bids-tryworks is.
+    # code folder var, aka where the top level of bids_tryworks is.
     CODE_FOLDER=
     # Folder containing dicoms to index/convert
     BASE_DICOM_DIR=